Lecrapouille/TimedPetriNetEditor/README.md

 contain zero or any positive number of tokens, usually depicted either as black circles or as numbers.
 Arcs, depicted as arrows.
 An arc allows to direct two nodes of different type: either from a place to a transition or from a transition to a place.
-In timed Petri nets, place -> transition arcs are valuated with a strictly positive duration value which simulates the time needed by the place to perform the associated action.
+In timed Petri nets, "place -> transition" arcs are valuated with a strictly positive duration value which simulates the time needed by the place to perform the associated action.
 A transition is activated if all places connected to it as inputs contain at least one token.
 When a transition